 Like consent, users should be able to choose whether they wish to accept cookies or not, especially where the cookies are not essential to the functionality or where accepting cookies means users’ data will be shared with 3rd parties.
-Accepting non-essential cookies must be done through affirmative action and be easy to subsequently withdraw.
+Accepting Cookies created by third parties and dropped on website users, for the purposes of analytics or advertisement tracking. must be done through affirmative action and be easy to subsequently withdraw.
 Users should still be able to use the app even if they choose not to accept cookies.

 The GDPR promotes the concept of ‘Privacy by Design’.
 When developing new apps, project teams should consider privacy and personal data protection from the outset.

 Privacy Impact Assessments should be considered for each new system that processes personal data.
 It’s then advisable to follow up with regular risk assessments to ensure ongoing integrity of the end-product.
 These assessments should consider:

 Apps and games should be designed so they can be interrogated quickly and simply to provide all the information for a Subject Access Request (SAR).

 Ideally a secure account area would allow users to exercise their rights under the GDPR in one place so they can:

 The GDPR is very specific about the The movement of data from one place to another.
 This could be, for example, from one data controller to another, or from one jurisdiction to another. of EU Citizens’ personal data outside of the EU, even if the data is kept under the control of the same organisation.